 From 23 March 2020, the government’s Coronavirus Business Interruption Loan Scheme (CBILS) went live, making available loans for small and medium sized businesses up to £5 million in value.
 The government will cover interest charges for the first twelve months, as well as any lender-levied fees.

-The scheme provides the lender with a government backed guarantee against the outstanding facility balance, however, the borrower remains liable for the debt.
+The scheme provides the lender with a government backed guarantee of 80% against the outstanding facility balance, however, the borrower remains liable for the debt.

 The CBILS will be provided by the British Business Bank through participating providers